Soccer-FIFA rejects Belgium's away shirts due to word 'Love' | Sports-Games

 Soccer-FIFA rejects Belgium's away shirts due to word 'Love'

-The design was inspired by the fireworks of Belgian's famous music festival Tomorrowland and stands for diversity, equality and inclusivity.
-"The Belgian national team will play with their main red shirt during the first three games", Belgium spokesperson Stefan Van Loock said, adding that if they get through the first World Cup round in Qatar, the issue will be dealt with then.
+FIFA has rejected the Belgium soccer team's away strip because of the word "Love" in the collar, a spokesperson for the Red Devils said on Monday.
+The design of the shirt, which includes a rainbow-coloured trim, was inspired by the fireworks of Belgian's famous music festival Tomorrowland and stands for diversity, equality and inclusivity.

-FIFA has rejected the Belgium soccer team's away strip because of the word "Love" in the collar combined with a rainbow-coloured trim on the shirt, a spokesperson for the Red Devils said on Monday.
-The design was inspired by the fireworks of Belgian's famous music festival Tomorrowland and stands for diversity, equality and inclusivity.
+FIFA has rejected the Belgium soccer team's away strip because of the word "Love" in the collar, a spokesperson for the Red Devils said on Monday.

-"The Belgian national team will play with their main red shirt during the first three games", Belgium spokesperson Stefan Van Loock said, adding that if they get through the first World Cup round in Qatar, the issue will be dealt with then.
-If the word 'Love' is removed from the inside of the shirt, the team is allowed to wear it.
+The design of the shirt, which includes a rainbow-coloured trim, was inspired by the fireworks of Belgian's famous music festival Tomorrowland and stands for diversity, equality and inclusivity.
+However, Belgium spokesperson Stefan Van Loock said FIFA was rejecting the shirt not because of the colours, which are typically linked to LGBTQ+, but because of the commercial link to Tomorrowland.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)